Krishnakokate/Kratin-Assignment-/README.md

   - **SQLAlchemy**: SQL toolkit and Object-Relational Mapping (ORM) for database management.
   - **Bootstrap**: Frontend framework for designing responsive and mobile-first websites.
   - **Jinja2**: Template engine for generating HTML markup with Python in the Flask application.
-  - **JavaScript**: Used for dynamic updates in the frontend, such as countdown timers and remaining doses calculation.
+  - **Python**: Used for backend development, including Flask for web application framework and SQLAlchemy for database management.